epetenko/15-things-for-dj/README.md

 You can also search by topic, then create tables to compare any geography to another.
 While the Census site is still a good goal to learn, Census Reporter will help you in most cases.

 ## 13. Go to Steve's [data warehouse](http://sstirling.github.io/data-toolbox/build/subject/data.html) and Data Is Plural's [spreadsheet of data](https://docs.google.com/spreadsheets/d/1wZhPLMCHKJvwOkP4juclhjFgqIY8fQFMemwKL2c64vk/edit#gid=0).
-Ctrl+F your subject or topic of interest.
+...
+And Ctrl+F your subject or topic of interest.
 While sources of data are everywhere around the web, it can be hard to find a comprehensive spot to get started browsing datasets.
 Steve's data warehouse is NJ-focused, while DIP has everything from libraries to Game of Thrones.
 The [ProPublica Data Store](https://www.propublica.org/datastore/), [Enigma Public](https://public.enigma.com/) and government websites like data.gov and data.nj.gov are also great places to look.

 ## 12. Sign up for IFTTT.